pngjs/pngjs/README.md

 Tests
 =====

 Tested using [PNG Suite](http://www.schaik.com/pngsuite/).
-We read every file into pngjs2, output it in standard 8bit colour, synchronously and asynchronously, then compare the original with the newly saved images.
+We read every file into pngjs, output it in standard 8bit colour, synchronously and asynchronously, then compare the original with the newly saved images.

 To run the tests, run `node test`.